Argos honour CFL legend Doug Flutie, keeping the past alive

 The Argos, who moved outdoors to newly renovated BMO Field from cavernous and oversized Rogers Centre at the start of last season, have struggled to fill seats.
 Their first two home games of the season drew 13,583 and 11,219 fans, respectively.

 The team came into the night 2-2, with the combo of Ricky Ray-to-S.J.
-Green red hot, facing the reigning Grey Cup champion Ottawa Redblacks.
+Green red hot, facing the reigning Grey Cup champion Redblacks.
 The special game still drew just 15,801 fans.

 The Argos filled the Rogers Centre in 2012 for the 100th Grey Cup, which they won.
 But momentum didn’t carry over.